seibert-media/golibs/README.md

 - `(c *Context) WithTimeout(d time.Duration) (*Context, context.CancelFunc)`
 all of this can be accessed directly through the object to be modified.

-Aside from that, the original implementation has been migrated into this package to allow repacing the original context import with this package and provide still working code.
+Aside from that, the original implementation has been migrated into this package to allow replacing the original context import with this package and provide still working code.
 Namely:
 - `WithValue(c *Context, key, val interface{}) *Context`